 The iModulons captured over half of the predicted endogenous BGCs in the S. albidoflavus genome, including polyketide synthases, NRPSs, lanthipeptides, and ribosomally synthesized and post-translationally modified peptide products (RiPPs), detailing growth conditions that transcriptionally up- or down-regulate these clusters.
 In addition to improving BGC border definitions, the iModulons revealed several co-regulated genes and gene clusters outside the predicted BGC region.
-Our findings include a surR-like transcription factor that is co-expressed with a major regulator of surugamide biosynthesis, surR, across the majority of growth conditions 35(55).
-In addition, the core biosynthetic genes of surugamide (surABCD) are members of an iModulon that include several genes with amino acid transport functions, cytochrome P450 enzymes, and an acyl-CoA dehydrogenase, which is crucial for avenolide activity, a key secondary metabolite signaling molecule 48,49(68, 69).
+Our findings include a surR-like transcription factor that is co-expressed with a major regulator of surugamide biosynthesis, surR, across most growth conditions 35.
+In addition, the core biosynthetic genes of surugamide (surABCD) are members of an iModulon that include several genes with amino acid transport functions, cytochrome P450 enzymes, and an acyl-CoA dehydrogenase, which is crucial for avenolide activity, a key secondary metabolite signaling molecule 48,49.
 Taken together, this iModulon may contain several genes necessary for surugamide biosynthesis, providing a roadmap for experimental validation.
-Moreover, we identified two off-site gene clusters related to the transcription of the minimycin and dudomycin-like BGCs in S. albidoflavus, one which appears involved in amino acid transport and one which contains genes such as ectB, SidA/IucD/PvdA family monooxygenase, and an AMP-binding enzyme, suggesting these gene clusters may be important for the biosynthesis and transport of necessary componentsof the biosynthesis 50,51(70, 71).
-These peripheral sets of genes are likely important when considering strain engineering or BGC engraftments to other organisms, and are promising targets for experimental validation (33).
-Furthermore, we found that many of the BGC related iModulons were enriched in DNA binding motifs within 500 bp upstream of the BGC, which could be lucrative targets to discover new promoters to increase production yields (72).
+Moreover, we identified two off-site gene clusters related to the transcription of the minimycin and dudomycin-like BGCs in S. albidoflavus, one which appears involved in amino acid transport and one which contains genes such as ectB, SidA/IucD/PvdA family monooxygenase, and an AMP-binding enzyme, suggesting these gene clusters may be important for biosynthesis and transport of necessary components50,51.

-Moreover, through the iModulome we identified several BGC-related iModulons that clustered together with Fur regulated and iron scavenging-related iModulons of other species (73–75).
+Moreover, through the iModulome we identified several BGC-related iModulons that clustered together with Fur regulated and iron scavenging-related iModulons of other species52–54.
 The S. albidoflavus BGCs included cyclofaulknamycin, minimycin and dudomycin-like, an unknown NRPS-like, and the PKS-like paulomycin.
-While the biosynthesis of minimycin appears to involve a non-heme iron dependent monooxygenase, there is very little known about the involvement of iron in the expression of these BGCs, or potential iron scavenging properties (76–80).
+While the biosynthesis of minimycin appears to involve a non-heme iron dependent monooxygenase, there is very little known about the involvement of iron in the expression of these BGCs, or potential iron scavenging properties55–59.
 This underscores the potential of iModulons as a framework for unraveling the intricate regulatory mechanisms that govern BGC expression, particularly in relation to metal ion homeostasis.
-The association of these iModulons with iron-dependent pathways not only hints at a broader regulatory landscape but also paves the way for targeted investigations into the iron-mediated control of secondary metabolism.52–5455–59336029
+The association of these iModulons with iron-dependent pathways not only hints at a broader regulatory landscape but also paves the way for targeted investigations into the iron-mediated control of secondary metabolism.

+Our findings of co-regulated peripheral gene sets with BGCs, along with potential improvements in BGC border definitions, may support future strain design efforts for S. albidoflavus and facilitate BGC engraftments into other organisms33.
+Additionally, many BGC related iModulons were enriched in DNA binding motifs within 500 bp upstream of the BGC, presenting promising targets for identifying new promoters to increase production yields60.
+These findings and the information available on iModulonDB may provide a valuable foundation for experimental efforts seeking to understand BGC regulation.

 iModulons help infer potential functions of uncharacterized genes.

 Several iModulons were difficult to characterize due to a high number of uncharacterized genes and scarcely available information about regulons.
-The S. albidoflavus genome consists of 30% genes with uncharacterized or unknown functions, and many more that lack experimental validation 24(24). iModulons have been used to characterize several uncharacterized genes in E. coli and have identified many lucrative targets for other species 33,61(33, 81).
+The S. albidoflavus genome consists of 30% genes with uncharacterized or unknown functions, and many more that lack experimental validation 24. iModulons have been used to characterize several uncharacterized genes in E. coli and have identified many lucrative targets for other species 33,61.
 Our analyses enable us to infer potential functions for 40% of all genes that lack a COG annotation, providing promising experimental targets going forward.
-For instance, several of the iModulons related to BGCs contain co-regulated genes with unknown functions, many of which are located outside of the main BGC, and therefore may be necessary components for biosynthesis.
+For instance, several of the iModulons related to BGCs contain co-regulated genes with unknown functions, many of which are located outside of the main BGC and therefore may be necessary components for biosynthesis.
 The iModulons generated in this study provides a roadmap to experimentally validate these uncharacterized genes.

 Sigma factors may regulate several iModulons.